opentensor/evm-bittensor/README.md

 node transfer.js
 ```

-## Balance transfer from EVM address back to Substrate balances
+## Balance transfer from EVM address back to Substrate balances - method 1: Using evm::withdraw

 1. Copy your ss58 address (Example: 5H3qhPGzKMNV9fTPuizxzp8azyFRMd4BnheSuwN9Qxb5Cz3u).
 You need to have the private key for this address setup in Polkadot JS extension.
 2. Paste it into `ss58Address` in main function in withdraw-address.js script